Riocloud/Qtum_Revive/README.md

 3. Low Cost.
 By transacting and settling off-blockchain, the Revive Network allows for exceptionally low fees, which allows for emerging use cases such as instant micropayments.
 4. Atomic Enforceability.
- When using Revive to improve the routing of future payments within a network, the optimal solution under such a denition would therefore be one that eliminates the most skewness in the network where possible.
+ When using Revive to improve the routing of future payments within a network, the optimal solution under such a denition would therefore be one that eliminates the most skewness in the network where possible.

 Based on this Paper